High Performance Wireless Research and Education Network

-The High Performance Wireless Research and Education Network (HPWREN) is a network research program, funded by the National Science Foundation.
-The program includes the creation, demonstration, and evaluation of a non-commercial, prototype, high-performance, wide-area, wireless network in its Southern California service area.
+The High Performance Wireless Research and Education Network (HPWREN) is a network infrastructure system that provides Internet access to more than 60 regional fire stations and community access to both meteorological stations and more than 140+ cameras (color and near-infrared) around Southern California.

-The HPWREN program is a collaborative, interdisciplinary and multi-institutional cyber-infrastructure for research and education purposes.
-The program also provides data, and data transmission capabilities, to emergency first responders in its service area.
+The network was begun in 2000 with the support of the National Science Foundation to provide communications to remote seismic sensors and other facilities in eastern San Diego County.
+Its remote camera systems were later expanded to support firefighting efforts in remote wildland areas.
+In the mid-2010s the network partnered with a regional ALERTWildfire system of wildland cameras, which in 2022 was incorporated into the statewide ALERTCalifornia wildland camera system.

 Network

 The program includes the creation, demonstration, and evaluation of a non-commercial, prototype, high-performance, wide-area, wireless network in its service area.
 Currently, the HPWREN network is used for network analysis research, and it also provides high-speed Internet access to field researchers.

 Service area

 Southern California, specifically San Diego, Riverside, and Imperial counties.

 Backbone nodes

-The network includes backbone nodes located at the University of California San Diego (UCSD) and San Diego State University (SDSU) campuses, as well as a number of “hard-to-reach” areas in remote environments.
+The network includes backbone nodes located at the University of California, San Diego (UC San Diego) and San Diego State University (SDSU) campuses, as well as a number of "hard-to-reach" areas in remote environments.